 - PTC Handling Systems.
 Of all the elements of DDS, none are more varied than PTC handling systems.
 Launch and retrieval of the PTC present significant hazards to the divers during heavy weather and are major factors in configuring and operating the handling system.

 SAT diving enables divers to live and work at depths greater than 50m for days or even weeks at a time.
-This allows for greater economy of work and enhanced safety for the divers, since, after working in the water, the divers can rest and live in a dry pressurized habitat onboard the DSV at the same pressure as the work depth.
+This allows for a greater economy of work and enhanced safety for the divers, since, after working in the water, the divers can rest and live in a dry pressurized habitat onboard the DSV at the same pressure as the work depth.
 A mixture of helium and oxygen (Heliox) is typically used for breathing as such removes the risk of illness and allows divers to remain in a saturated state for as long as 28 days and operate at depth to 600m

 Team size consists of a minimum of two Diving Supervisors, one Life Support Supervisor, 1 Life Support Technician, two divers, two stand-by divers on the surface that are saturation qualified, and a dive technician.